ARASHI KOROKU V

 Arashi Koroku V was the last heir of a great line of Kamigata actors.
 He unfortunately did not reach the same level of popularity as his grandfather Arashi Koroku I or his father Arashi Koroku III.
 He did not become a star but was very good in the roles of toshima in the latter years of his career, which he spent in the city of Edo.

-Arashi Koroku V playing the role of Sugihae in the drama "Genji Moyô Furisode Hinagata", which was staged in September 1851 at the Ichimuraza
+Arashi Koroku V playing the role of Sugihae in the drama "Genji Moyô Furisode Hinagata", which was staged in the 9th lunar month of 1851 at the Ichimuraza

 (print made by Utagawa Toyokuni III)